RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 molcontrol.py contains the following functions:

 - gymn environment for running a molecular simulation subject to stochastic death events
-- functions to create and train a PyTorch neural network with replay memory with this gym environment
+- functions to create and train a PyTorch neural network with replay memory
-- functions to run the analytically computed optimal controller for this gym environment
+- functions to run the analytically computed optimal controller for this simulation
 - functions to train a lookup table on the gym environment for arbitrary training data (allowing for delayed controllers that use histories)
-- some programs to visualize the results of the above training
+- functions to visualize the results of training

-In the folders contain examples of using this code to analyze various questions related to controlling the variability of singular molecules.
-The PyTorch functions are only used for the neural net which was not used for most of the analyses done, so if there are issues installing PyTorch it can be removed from the molcontrol.py file without any issues.
+Folders contain examples of using this code to analyze questions related to controlling the variability of singular molecules.

+Pytorch functions are only used for the neural net which was not used for most of the analyses done, so if there are issues installing PyTorch it can be removed from the molcontrol.py file without any issues.

 # Purpose